Some interesting questions about CBD / Cannabidiol

 The law changes from country to country.
 In Switzerland, the maximum THC level allowed in legal cannabis is 1%, which is quite a high percentage compared to the laws of other countries.
 This relatively high limit allows us to produce hemp with a high CBD content, so Switzerland is where you will find the best CBD!
 In France, the percentage of THC must be below 0.2%.
 On average, European countries have a limit of 0.3% allowed THC.
 In itself, therefore, it is mainly THC that is regulated by law and not CBD.

-If you consume CBD oil, e-liquid, or other non-smokable products, you will not test positive on a saliva test; So you don't have to worry about that.
+If you use cremes or drink a CBD tea, or other non-smokable products, you will not test positive on a saliva test; So you don't have to worry about that.
 On the other hand, if you smoke a lot of CBD flowers, you are likely to test positive for THC, even if they are low.
 So I advise you not to get behind the wheel after smoking.
 At least you can enjoy it without having the stress of getting checked out.

 Do you like our blog posts?
 So don't hesitate to show them to your friends and if you want to read more, just click on the links below: